pcsg-community/sysmon-config/README.md

 Rename "sysmon64.exe" or "sysmon.exe" to another name, to hide it (with different name) in process list. for example we rename "sysmon64.exe" to "pcsgmon.exe"

 **2) Installation**

 Run powershell or cmd with Admin Rights (Run as Admin) and change path to your sysmon folder

-Install command: pcsgmon.exe -accepteula -i "sysmon-pcsg-daena-default.xml" -d pcsgdrv
+Install command: `pcsgmon.exe -accepteula -i "sysmon-pcsg-daena-default.xml" -d pcsgdrv`

 **3) Change Service**

-After install, open "regedit.exe" and go to "Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\pcsgmon"
+After install, open "regedit.exe" and go to `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\pcsgmon`

 Now change DisplayName: PCSG Service